shatabdi0412/Forage-TATA-Group-s-Virtual-Experience-Programme/README.md

 I began by opening the dataset in Tableau and applying filtering conditions to remove the data errors mentioned earlier.
 Thankfully, Tableau simplifies this process.
 Afterwards, I crafted visualizations for the four questions, which you can view here.

 https://public.tableau.com/views/Forage-TataVirtualExperienceProgramme/Dashboard1?:language=en-GB&:display_count=n&:origin=viz_share_link

+# Communicating Insights and Analysis
+Now that we have curated the visuals to answer the CEO’s and CMO’s questions, it is time to present our findings to them!
+In this task, we have to develop a script and record a video presentation, presenting our findings to the CEO and CMO based on the questions they have asked.
+The video should be approximately 5 minutes in length.
+This task is arguably the most important task as it tests our communication skills.
+We could have derived amazing insights and created beautiful visuals, but if we did not communicate our findings to the different stakeholders effectively, they would all be useless!